WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/01-shows-hires/crew.md

 ---
 # Crew Assignment
-All Tech Crew roles are advertised to all members using our internal system [AdamRMS](/opportunities) for a period of at least one week (unless the role is urgent).
+All Tech Crew roles are advertised to all members using our internal system [AdamRMS](/opportunities) for a period of at least one week.
 When a role is published, it will also be advertised on the Tech Crew Discord server and in the weekly newsletter.

 After the position closes, the Tech Crew exec will review the applications in their next meeting and provisionally assign each role.
 After confirmation that the applicant is still willing to take the role, the exec will communicate